rbrobots/pmb2_stopping_distance/README.md

 This includes the desired linear and angular velocities, the linear and angular stopping distances and the time taken to physically stop (since receiving zero velocity command).

-Please see sample simulations in the 'video' folder
+Please see sample simulations in the 'video' folder:

 * short simulation consists of 4 test scenarios - 2 linear: 0.8 m/s and 0.9 m/s and 2 angular: 1.8 m/s and 1.9 m/s.
 * whole simulation consists of 10 linear and 11 angular test scenarios.
 These include linear velocities from 0.1 to 1.0 m/s and angular velocities from 1.0 to 2.0.